Mord3rca/gamma-launcher/README.md

 ### Using pip (from source)

 Execute `pip install .` in the git-repo root directory.
-Use `pip uninstall launcher` to remove.
+Use `pip uninstall gamma-launcher` to remove.

 ### Using venv